API Endpoint

 latency see overview see overview

-documents The list of documents that match the query A list of Documents, where each Document is a dict with the following keys: doc_ix (int, the index of this document in the corpus), doc_len (int, the total number of tokens in this document), disp_len (int, the number of tokens returned after truncation), spans (a list of tuples: each tuple’s first element is a span of text and it second element is a string marking the index of the clause that this span matches; if this span does not match any clause, this element is NULL)
+documents A list of documents randomly sampled from those that match the query A list of Documents, where each Document is a dict with the following keys: doc_ix (int, the index of this document in the corpus), doc_len (int, the total number of tokens in this document), disp_len (int, the number of tokens returned after truncation), token_ids (a list of integers: the tokenized version of the document), spans (a list of tuples: each tuple’s first element is a span of text and it second element is a string marking the index of the clause that this span matches; if this span does not match any clause, this second element is NULL)

 message A message describing the total number of matched documents A string